32 Team Building Games Your Whole Team Will Love

 Get your team together and decide if you want to create an economy or some mini-aspect of larger society.
 Set up the rules you will abide by, leaving enough wiggle room to experience problems that need group agreement to solve as the system is put into action.

 Purpose: By creating a “mini” society, your team naturally creates problems and challenges that force them to work together.
 There are rewards and penalties.
 Some team members will reveal themselves to be rule-abiders and others as creative rule-benders.
 The team will quickly learn how others work, solve, and think outside of the typical work-related realm.
 This will bring new understanding to work-related projects that need solutions.

 7. Common Book

 This team-building exercise takes place not in one sitting, but over time.
 Make a large, blank journal or scrapbook available in the break room or other common areas.
 The book may have prompts on each page, asking questions or suggesting things to write or draw.
 Or, you may have guidelines printed and displayed next to the book (i.e. no swearing, nothing offensive, no complaints, no scribbling out other’s work, etc.).

 Leave pens, markers, tape, and other items that your team can use to write and draw in the book.
 Encourage them to write down quotes from things they are reading or from team members, to write about a fun event that happened at work, tape or glue ephemera or anything that helps record the team’s culture.
 When the book is full, put it on the shelf and get a new one.

-Purpose: This team exercise creates a kind of living history of your business that you can keep adding to.
+Purpose: This team exercise creates a living history of your business that you can keep adding to.
 It is somewhat similar to the Zappos culture book, but allows your team a chance to build it more directly.
-It encourages creativity, collaboration, and recollection.
+This game encourages creativity, collaboration, and recollection.
 It also gives you something concrete to look at in the future to see where your team has been and how far they’ve come.

 8. Scavenger Hunt